 Notably, this was all done on a Drupal 7 site.
-Stroke Association is working on migrating to Drupal 8 one, and we’ll be supporting this upgrade, too.
+The Stroke Association are working on migrating to Drupal 8 one, and we’ll be supporting this upgrade, too.

-We talked directly to AWS to help Stroke Association to get the best value.
+We talked directly to AWS to help the Stroke Association to get the best value.
 Because we’re AWS Select Partners, we get the benefit of having expert project management on board.
-Plus, charities can enjoy a discount,
+Plus, charities can enjoy a discount!

 One way we drive down cost is by using AWS services wherever possible.
 For example, we utilised the RDS database service, so we don’t have to lump on management services.
 Similarly, we’ve got elasticache, which makes Drupal more performant as it moved the caching to a faster service.